 Blanket Flowers are annual or perennial herbs or subshrubs, sometimes with rhizomes.
-The stem is usually branching and erect to a maximum height around 32 inches (80 cm).
+The stem is usually branching and erects to a maximum height of around 32 inches (80 cm).
 The leaves are alternately arranged.
 Some Gaillardias have only basal leaves.
-They vary in shape.
-They are glandular in most species.
+They vary in shape and are glandular in most species.
 The inflorescence is a solitary flower head.
 The head can have 15 or more ray florets, while some Blanket Flowers lack any ray florets.
-They can be most any shade of yellow, orange, red, purplish, brown, white, or bicolored.
+They can be almost in any shade of yellow, orange, red, purplish, brown, white, or bicolored.
 They are sometimes rolled into a funnel shape.
-There are many tubular disc florets at the center of the head in a similar range of colors, and usually tipped with hairs.
+There are many tubular disc florets at the center of the head in a similar range of colors and usually tipped with hairs.
 The fruit usually has a pappus of scales.

 Learning how to grow Blanket Flower is a fairly simple process.
 They are easily started from seeds or may be purchased as seedlings for a garden display of blooms in red and yellow colors of the traditional Indian blanket.

 Growing Conditions and General Care